Holic75/KingmakerRebalance/README.md

 - Psychockineticist receives only -1 to wis skils and will savingthrows (optional),
 - Theurgy feat gives +1 caster level to arcane spells if you spend a divine spell slot instead of pnp effect; this feat allows to reduce Mystic Theurge spell level requirement for one of the classes,
 - Dread Vanguard's Beacon of Evil ability gives profane bonuses instead of morale ones
-- Primalist receives only one rage power at levels 4, 8, 12, 16 and 20, and he is not allowed to pick a bloodline power instead.
+- Primalist receives only one rage power at levels 4, 8, 12, 16 and 20, and he is not allowed to pick a bloodline power instead,
+- Draconic Shaman does not lose hexes.

 Optional balance fixes:
 - Monk/Sacred Fist max AC bonus from Wisdom and Pladin/Antipaladin saves bonus from Charisma is limited by corresponding class level